bwittmann/NavPy/README.md

 ## Availabel Services

-### /get_map (currently under construction)
+### /get_map
 request: map number (int64)
 response: map (OccupancyGridMap)

 ## Map Server
-To add a map to the map server simply append the sim_simple.yaml file.
+To add a map to the map server simply append the map_server_params.yaml file in the config folder of the rto_map_server package.
 Keep in mind that the syntax has to match the syntax of 'map1' and the 'maps_nr' has to be updated.

-(TODO: change name from sim_simle to something more generic)

 ## Simulation Worlds